 The preclinical team currently consists of approximately 15 members with a diverse range of specialties.
-Our in vivo team both generates and characterizes new models of small cell lung cancer (SCLC) and executes preclinical therapeutic experiments to test novel targeted biological agents.
-Our team of postdoctoral scientists and PhD candidates utilize both standard and novel models of SCLC to probe mechanisms of tumourigenesis, metastasis, and drug resistance.
+Our in vivo team both generates and characterises new models of small cell lung cancer (SCLC) and executes preclinical therapeutic experiments to test novel targeted biological agents.
+Our team of postdoctoral scientists and PhD candidates utilise both standard and novel models of SCLC to probe mechanisms of tumourigenesis, metastasis, and drug resistance.

 What Do We Do?

 We use in vitro and in vivo models to examine a variety of aspects of SCLC biology.
 Until recently, the majority of preclinical studies focusing on SCLC have utilised established cell lines grown in culture.
 Unfortunately, a plethora of studies have demonstrated that these cell lines do not accurately model the behaviour of patient disease (REFs).
 Although several groups have established patient-derived xenografts that much more faithfully recapitulate SCLC, it is very difficult to generate PDX due to the low number of patients that are surgical candidates or can safely have biopsies taken.
 Recently, we have established the first patient-derived tumours originating from circulating tumour cells (CTC), termed CTC-derived explants or CDX (Hodgkinson et al).
 The CDX are easily established from 7.5ml of blood and can therefore be established both before and after treatment, as well as after relapse.
 These models display remarkable morphological, histological, and genomic resemblance to the patient tumour from which it was derived.
 Importantly, these models can recapitulate the patient response to standard-of-care chemotherapy, cisplatin/etoposide.
 We have generated a panel of chemosensitive and chemoresistant models that represent the spectrum of SCLC patients.

 What are our current and future plans for CDX?